 It costs a product owner time for each issue he or she reviews.
 The JIRA team uses a three-tier backlog to denote levels of review for each piece of feedback.
 If we expand the first “passes review” section above we can see two more levels of fidelity in our backlog.

-In the raw feedback stage the product owner quickly decides whether to keep or pass on a piece of feedback.
+In the raw feedback stage, the product owner quickly decides whether to keep or pass on a piece of feedback.
 If the feedback is kept, then it gets moved to the unprioritized state.
 This means the product owners intend to take action on it at some point, but it’s not in a state where it can be handed off to the product teams.
-Once the product owner has flushed out a particular story it moves from the unprioritized state into the ready for feature teams queue.
+Once the product owner has fleshed out a particular story, it moves from the unprioritized state into the “ready for feature teams” queue.
 This queue is the tight, ordered backlog that the product teams can quickly pull into future sprints.

-What happens when the ready for feature teams queue gets low?
+What happens when the “ready for feature teams” queue gets low?
 The product owner only has to pull from the unprioritized queue.
-He or she doesn’t have to look over the entire backlog as there is a higher fidelity set of data ready for review.
+They don’t have to look over the entire backlog as there is a higher fidelity set of data ready for review.
 Rather than review potentially hundreds (or thousands) of issues, the product owner can see a set of a much lower magnitude.

 JIRA Software, it’s not just for developers

 JIRA Agile is the agile add-on for JIRA.
 Many development teams use it to track their work in an agile fashion.
 Product owners can use it to track their backlogs.
-The JIRA PM team tracks their backlog using JIRA Agile using a Kanban board.
-Kanban boards model a flow process so it is easy to see issues flow from feedback into features.
+The JIRA Product Management (PM) team tracks their backlog with JIRA Agile using a Kanban board.
+Kanban boards model a flow process so it’s easy to see issues flow from feedback into features.
 Note, this is a different board than development uses.
 Think of it as the precursor to the development process.